Signed in as:

 If you're a college student in CT or nearby, let's chat!

-You and your Tea-Mate will enjoy a brief conversation (15-20 minutes) once each week on the day and time that is convenient for both of you.
+You and your Tea-Mate of another generation will enjoy a weekly conversation on the day and time that is convenient for both of you.
 You'll share laughs (and perhaps worries), talk about the newest TV show, or perhaps exchange recipes.
 You may even provide advice to one another!

 Our community information also includes suggestions for social engagement activities to pursue during Tea Time on days when you're not connecting with your Tea-Mate.

-I understand that my registration for the Tea @ 3 community means that I have read, understand, and agree to the following.
-I am voluntarily providing personal information to For All Ages, Inc. and hereby give For All Ages, Inc., its officers, directors, agents, volunteers and employees (“For All Ages”) permission to share my contact and other information included in my application with my Tea-Mate.
+I understand that my application and acceptance to join the Tea @ 3 community means that I have read, understand, and agree to the following.
+I am at least age 18, am voluntarily providing personal information to For All Ages, Inc., and hereby give For All Ages, Inc., its officers, directors, agents, volunteers and employees (“For All Ages”) permission to share my contact and other information included in my application with my Tea-Mate.
 I assume all risks associated with joining this community including, but not limited to injury whether arising in contract, negligence or otherwise, all such risks being known and appreciated by me.
 I, for myself and anyone entitled to act on my behalf, waive and release For All Ages from any and all claims or liabilities of any kind arising out of my participation in this community program.
 I grant permission to For All Ages to use any photographs, videos, recordings, or any other record of this community for any legitimate purpose.

-In addition, I understand that For All Ages has the right to decline my participation in this Community at its discretion for any reason it deems appropriate, including but not limited to, ensuring the safety of Community members and the integrity of the program.
+In addition, I understand that For All Ages will contact me before the session begins to evaluate my commitment to participation and that it has the right to decline my application to join this Community at its discretion for any reason it deems appropriate, including but not limited to, ensuring the safety of Community members and the integrity of the program.

-We plan to mail welcome kits via USPS in mid September 2021.
+We plan to mail welcome kits for the spring 2023 Community via USPS in mid February 2023.

 That's okay!
-Tea has health benefits and we're providing you a month's supply of tea so that you can try it.
+Tea has health benefits and we're providing you with 12 tea bags so that you can enjoy tea during your weekly calls with your Tea-Mate.
 But if you decide coffee - or water - is more your thing, that's perfectly fine.
-The idea is that you take a few minutes for yourself and call a friend or explore other ways to connect socially.
 And you can still refer to your matched friend as your Tea-Mate, because (s)he really is a teammate.

 The more information you provide about your interests, the easier it is for us to find your Tea-Mate.
 Tell us about your interests, whether they be TV shows, sports, music, gardening, travel, reading. etc. Into country music?
 Cool!
 UConn basketball fan?
 Awesome!
 Tell us what you love and we'll do our best to find you a Tea-Mate with similar interests.

-We are pairing Tea-Mates in early September 2021.
+We are pairing Tea-Mates in mid-February 2023.
 We want to find you the right Tea-Mate, so please give us some time.
 We'll email you and your Tea-Mate together in September, introducing you to each other and sharing each other's first names and phone numbers.

 That is entirely up to you and your Tea-Mate.
-We believe that a 15-20 minute conversation is an appropriate time to get to know and then catch up with your Tea-Mate each week.
-Of course, if you'd both like to talk for a longer period of time, that's great, too!
+We believe that a 20+ minute conversation is an appropriate time to get to know and then catch up with your Tea-Mate each week.
+Our past Tea-Mates have told us that they like to talk for 30-45 minutes - or even sometimes one hour - each week.
+The length of your calls is up to you and your Tea-Mate!

 We do our best to connect a younger and older adult with similar interests.
 And we ask that you make a real attempt to make a new friend!
 That being said, if after 4 conversations it's not working out, simply contact us at firstname.lastname@example.org and we'll call you to talk through the situation.